dec1costello/Golf/TOUR_Championship_2011/README.md

 > **Develop an expected strokes model to identify player performance**

-I hope to contribute meaningful insights to the golf community.
+I hope to contribute meaningful insights to the golf community through this project.
 While the 2011 TOUR Championship occurred over a decade ago and the tournament's rules have since changed, it remains a valuable resource due to its comprehensive shot-level dataset.
 If you happen to come across another complete shot-level dataset, I would greatly appreciate it if you could share it with me!
 To delve deeper into the visual intricacies of this analysis, I encourage you to explore the interactive visuals on [NBViewer!](https://nbviewer.org/github/dec1costello/Golf/tree/main/TOUR_Championship_2011/)

 ## **Dataset**